Introduction

 - Adding too much too soon

-- Mild soreness → train normally
+- Mild soreness → train normally but stay at maintenance

+Key Reminder: The goal is not to feel sore, but to feel strong.
 The goal is to train consistently and recover well enough to progress.

-What to Do on Good Days and Low-Energy Days
+Training On Good Days vs Low-Energy Days

 If You Feel Strong

-- Continue with your planned workout
+- Stick to your planned workout

 - You may increase slightly within your progression rules